 His parents, sure he was just goofing off, were about to stop him.
 Until they realized, in amazement, that he was simply praying from a heart of overflowing gratitude.
 That simple encouraging prayer reminded the parents of how much they had.
 And restored their faith, trust, and contentment.

 Contentment.
-It’s such a simple thing, and yet so hard to hold on to.
+Such a simple thing, and yet so hard to hold on to.

 What better life situation than that?
 We should be oozing contentment!
+And should be the most content of all people.
 But the problem is that contentment does not happen automatically.
-It takes cultivating, but we often lack the tools for it.
+It takes cultivating and we often lack the proper tools.